HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_26/Checkpoint_Ch_26.md

 A node is said to be left-heavy if its balance factor is -1.

 A node is said to be right-heavy if its balance factor is +1.

+## 26.4 ##
+AVLTreeNode defines the data field `height`, that stores the height of the node.

+AVLTreeNode inherits from TreeNode so it will also have the data fields `left` and `right`, that points to the left and right subtree.